 Forgiveness is a highly misunderstood concept, so let me explain it in this context: Forgiving your mother means breaking the emotional attachment that you have to her and the harm her controlling behavior has on you.
 It doesn't mean letting her off the hook, it means letting her do what she does without it having an emotional hold over you.
 This requires you to deal with the feelings you have about your interactions with her in the past, allow her to do what she likes in the present, and set a course in the future where you do what's right for you regardless of the impact on her.

 Start taking mental notes of the times when you change your mind or behavior because of the thought “what will mum think/do”, as these are clues to areas where you are still emotionally enmeshed with her.
 Forgiveness is about being free of this emotional dependency that allows her to control you.
 Once you see it this way, the notion of forgiving your mother for the things she's done that have hurt you, becomes a lot more appealing.
-There's a whole chapter in Confident Man about this: Step 8.
+There's a whole chapter in The Confident Man Program Guide about this: Step 8.

 Heal Your Shame